MPHimperial/mphimperial.github.io/index.md

 ## Preparation for your Statistics course<a name="stats_list"></a>

 We teach Statistics at a fast pace.
 If you have no prior knowledge of Statistics, or if your stats is a bit rusty, you can make things easier on yourself by engaging with some course material before you start.
-This is especially the case if you do not know or remember what p-values are, or what confidence intervals are.
+For instance, if you are not familiar with or don't recall what p-values and confidence intervals are, please review the following resources to familiarise yourselves.

 **You might choose to engage with ONE of the following items (listed as 1 to 6)**